Theatre of Armenia: Eastern Armenia

-The "breeches" trend (actresses playing men's roles) infiltrated the Armenian Theatre when the actress Siranush (1857–1932) played the role of Hamlet in 1902.
+The "breeches" trend (actresses playing men's roles) infiltrated Armenian theatre when the actress Siranush (1857–1932) played the role of Hamlet in 1902.
 She played European and Armenian roles, as well as other Shakespearean roles, but her portrayals of Hamlet were a recurring part of her repertoire throughout her thirty-year reign on the Armenian stage.
 Her career on the Armenian stage lasted longer than that of any other Armenian actress.
 She and Vahram Papazian performed in Levon Shant's The Emperor in 1916 when it first appeared on the Tiflis stage.
 Papazian played Ohan Gourgen and she played the role of Theophano.

 Soon after England had established a Shakespeare Foundation, a Shakespeare Center at the Institute of Arts was established in Yerevan, Armenia.
 Since the 1850s there have been at least 50 translators of Shakespearean drama, but to this day the translator whose excellence is still unmatched is the Iranian-born, Paris-educated career diplomat, Hovaness Massehian (1864–1932).
 In addition to Armenian, he was fluent in English, French, Persian, Russian, German, Arabic and Turkish.
 His earliest translation was of Hamlet in 1894, and during the years that followed, he translated Romeo and Juiet, The Merchant of Venice, Othello and Macbeth.
 When he died even more of his translations were discovered: Much Ado About Nothing, The Tempest, Julius Caesar, and Coriolanius.
 Massehian was a rare individual who served as Iranian ambassador to London and to Berlin during his career in government service.